bitovi/hatchify/README.md

 # Project Setup

 In this guide, we will be setting up a project containing a HatchifyJS frontend and backend.
-Our frontend will use React and MUI and our backend will be using Koa.
+Our frontend will use React and MUI, and our backend will be using Koa.
 We will be setting up our project using Vite so that it handles all the React configurations for us.